 Single room supplement £350 for 7 nights (subject to availability).

 The ability to ski off piste is essential for this area, being comfortable skiing slopes of up 30 degrees.
 You will need to be able to cope in a variety of conditions i.e. poor visibility and crust.
-You need to be able to kick turn when skinning, even if you are not fluid in doing so.
+You should to be able to kick turn when skinning, even if you are not fluid in doing so.
 You need to have the fitness to cope with a full mountain day, skinning uphill at a rate of approximately 300m per hour for 3 - 4 hours.
 The majority of days will involve 700m -1000m of skinning.
 If you enjoy the Norwegian tradition of post skiing waffles then this is the trip for you.

 The terrain is varied with open slopes, couloirs and steeper slopes to suit most tastes.
 The days are also shorter than the european alps allowing us to take a steadier pace and enjoy at least one traditional 'fika' break.
 Please feel free to get in touch if you would like to discuss any aspect of your ski ability or for advice on your preparation.